 National Instrument 52-110 "Audit Committees" of the Canadian Securities Administrators ("NI 52-110") requires the Company, as a venture issuer, to disclose annually in its Information Circular certain information concerning the constitution of its audit committee and its relationship with its independent auditor, as set forth in the following:

 The Audit Committee's Charter

 The audit committee has a charter.
-A copy of the audit committee charter is attached as Schedule "A" to the information circular for the annual general meeting held on April 1, 2009 and filed on www.sedar.com.
+A copy of the audit committee charter is attached hereto as Schedule "A".

 Composition of the Audit Committee